• Home

 How to Brain Dump?

-Brain dumping can be done in many forms: you can write long essays, draw pictures or link keywords to each other in a mind map.
+Brain dumping can be done in many forms: you can write pages of text, draw pictures without previously thinking about it, or link keywords to each other in a mind map.

-Whichever output you prefer, the process is mostly the same: let your mind wonder freely and simply note everything down that comes to you.
-If you're a perfectionist, it's best if nobody sees your notes, so that you don't feel pressured to edit and polish them.
+Whichever output you prefer, the process is mostly the same: you sit down, free of distractions, let your mind wander freely, and simply note down everything that comes to you.
+Without filtering.

-What your brain creates doesn't matter at this point.
+What your brain creates really doesn't matter at this point.

 As long as you're creating, your brain will eventually unlock more and more creativity.
 Just trust the process.

 Continue freewriting (or free talking, drawing) for as long as you like.
-I guarantee you that if you brain dump for just 5 minutes, you will start generating ideas.
-But don't cheat!
+I guarantee you that if you brain dump for just 5 minutes, you will start coming up with thoughts you never would have come up with by just sitting and thinking about it.

-Try setting yourself a timer for 5 minutes, and commit to writing (or talking, or drawing) for 5 minutes straight, without stopping, and resisting the urge to erase and re-do whatever you created.
+Set a timer for a minimum of 5 minutes, and commit to writing until the timer goes off, without stopping, and resist the urge to erase or rewrite (re-record, redraw) whatever you created.
+Allow yourself to just get in the flow

-The easier you can generate creative ideas, the more likely you will find creative solutions when you find yourself in tough situations, both in your professional and personal life!
+The more you're in the habit of creating ANYTHING, the more likely you will find creative solutions fast when you find yourself in challenging situations, both in your professional and personal life.

 Think of a mind dump like a river.
 Allow all your thoughts to go with the flow.

-Brain dumping can be used for a wide range of things, from solving inner conflicts to remembering all you need to pack for your next vacation.
+Brain dumping can be used for a wide range of situations, from exploring and solving inner trauma to remembering everything that you need to pack for your next vacation.

 Here are some ideas of what you can write about: